musafurkanzenbilci/Network-and-Data-Communications/UDP-Chat-Protocol/README.md

 # UDP Chat Protocol

-A simple implementation of a chat protocol using the User Datagram Protocol (UDP) in C language.
+A simple implementation of a chat protocol using the User Datagram Protocol (UDP) in C language and Go-Back-N Approach.

 ## Features

 - Real-time communication between multiple clients
+- Packet Loss and Timeout Management with Go-Back-N Approach
 - No need for a central server
 - Lightweight and efficient
+- Multithreading

 ## Usage

+1. Create yourself 2 seperate vagrant machines.
+2. Setup the network channel settings.
-1. Compile the code using the command `gcc -o chat main.c`
+3. Compile the code with (`make`)
-2. Run the compiled file by typing `./chat` in the terminal
-3. Start chatting by typing messages and pressing enter
+4. Start chatting by typing messages and pressing enter

 ## Contributing